 Opara enjoyed an excellent start to the 2015 campaign, leading MLS through week six with 30 interceptions to go along with a team-high two goals and an MLS Player of the Month nomination in March.
 An Achilles injury in April drew an early end to his season.
 He made his return a year later, appearing in a 2-0 win at the New York Red Bulls on April 9, 2016, and has since contributed regularly to Sporting KC's back line in a strong bounce-back campaign.

 2016: Started 19 of a career-high 28 appearances in all competitions, recording one goal and three assists.
-MLS regular season: Has started 11 of 16 appearances, recording one goal and two assists while contributing to four shutouts (1128 minutes played).
+MLS regular season: Has started 15 of a career-high 20 appearances, recording one goal and two assists while contributing to five shutouts (1432 minutes played).
 Made his season debut as a first-half substitute in a 2-0 win over the New York Red Bulls on April 9, becoming the first MLS player in 2016 to reach eight interceptions, five clearances an four tackles -- doing so in just 49 minutes of action.
 Earned his first start in just over a year on April 13 against the Colorado Rapids.
 Recorded the first assist of his MLS career on Matt Besler's 91st-minute game-winner in a 3-2 victory over Columbus Crew SC on July 3.
 Scored his first goal of the season in a 3-1 win over New York City FC on July 10.
 Assisted Jacob Peterson's goal in a 3-0 win over Seattle Sounders FC on July 24.
 Came off the bench to record the game-winning assist in a 2-1 win at the San Jose Earthquakes on Sept.
 24. Open Cup: Started one match (120 minutes played).
 Started and played 120 minutes in a 2-1 extra time win over Minnesota United FC on June 15.
 CONCACAF Champions League: Started and played 90 minutes in a 2-1 loss to Vancouver on Sept.
 13. Started and played 90 minutes in a 3-1 win over Central FC on Oct.
 19. MLS Cup Playoffs: Did not feature.